-We started by looking at the overall framework and tried to unify main landing pages.
+I started by looking at some design inspiration and the overall framework and tried to unify main landing pages.
 Then I prioritized all the tools by the most frequently used and group them by function on the main toolbar, second toolbar and HUD (floating bar at the bottom).
 Next, I explored different visual design directions to see how the color, typography, and layout could work together.
 Finally, I created specs and worked closely with engineers to make sure the design was implemented correctly.

 This component sheet I created was the single source of truth that all the designers and engineers on the team used.